Meet a local Pittsburgh artist and learn more about Lindsay Wright!

 Wright's assigned bird is the Rhinoceros Hornbills, and she plans to "create a page or two of a nature journal layout about the Rhino Hornbill focusing on interesting stories like how they incubate their eggs and why their horn is the color it is.
 These page layouts will be composed of various vignettes of artwork, with the ability to then print those vignettes of a variety of products such as tote bags, coffee mugs, T-shirts, etc." She also plans to lead an exercise in observation, educating people how to establish a connection with nature the way she does so well.

-Justice is new to Pittsburgh but is quickly falling in love with the city's unique arts and cultural scenes.
+Justice is a transplant from Maryland.
+After moving, he quickly fell in love with the city's unique arts and cultural scenes.
 He is a performer, a professional binge-watcher, and a fashion enthusiast.
-You can follow his personal blog at jexcess.com.